 Whales are incredible creatures.
 Along with dolphins and porpoises, they're one of the few groups of marine mammals.
 Although their bodies take the form of a fish, like mammals, they feed their offspring milk, breathe air into their lungs, are warm-blooded, and have (a little bit of) hair.

-Living in all oceans, whales travel alone or in groups known as pods each year.
+Being found in every one of earth's oceans, whales travel alone or in groups known as pods each year.
 Most are quite active; diving deep or slapping the water with their fins.
-They jump high with most of their bodies leaving the water and landing on their backs.
+They can perform incredible jumps with most of their bodies leaving the water as they turn and land on their backs.
 Such a sight will definitely leave any observer in awe.

 Below are 15 fun facts about whales, proving that these creatures are a wonder of nature.

-- Whales can hold their breaths for at least 20 minutes.
+- Whales can hold their breath for at least 20 minutes.